Configuring the Carbon Node

 1. Go to the Device Setup screen and select a device.

-2. Use the arrow keys to select the item to adjust - in this case, select Period to open options to adjust the time period.
+2. Use the arrow keys to select the item to adjust - in this case, select Period to open options.

 Follow the directions on the screen.